albacoretuna/how-to-annoy-a-web-developer/README.md

 * ...and then when you want it changed, say you don't think it should cost extra.
 * See the <a name="designer">Designer</a> section above, and be sure to hit all of those points as well.
 * Dispute the invoice.
+* Call everything a bug.
+Even the feature or improvement you asked for two days ago!.

+## <a name="project-manager">Section 9   -   If You Are a Project Manager</a>
+* Before starting a new task, keep repeating that the task is "easy".
+* When developer comes to you with time estimation, look at her with rounded eyes and say: are you sure it takes this long?
+I thought it's easy.
+* Also remind the developer that this has been done before a thousands times, it's just a matter of cut/copy/paste.
+* After the task is done and feature is live, don't update the developer about what happened next, or what difference delivering that feature made.
+* Talk a bit aggressively with your developer, so that they take you seriously.
+* Challenge all the technical decisions.
+Remind them that you have been a developer yourself, some 20 years ago.
+Even though 20 years ago, web development didn't exist and you were working on a different platform.
+* Ask your developer to walk you through the codebase line by line, while your more important tasks like managing the project is on hold.
+* While your developer is working on a task, ask her to stop and then ask another developer to complete it.
+To maximize effect do it multiple times to each task, so that seven developers need to work on the same thing each one trying to understand and continue the work done by others.
+* Talk to your developer like you never believe her.
+Developer says: feature is ready.
+Your best response can be: says the developer (grin).
+* Try to replace QA and do the quality control yourself.
+Instead of spending your time managing the project, and helping your developer, try to test features yourself.
+* When you find a bug, run around the office and shout: "I found a bug in my developer's code, I found a bug, yoo hooo, yes! yes!
+I found it".
+* jBut when you find out it wasn't actually a bug, just silently nod at your developer and say alright.
+No one at the office needs to know that you were wrong.
+* Love software methodology jargon like: scrum, kanban,...
+Every Monday suggest: Shall we switch to monkey swing tree method that only came out yesterday?
+* Keep telling your developer: "You don't understand the business aspect of this"
+* Ask for a quick prototype, and when it's ready tell your developer it's good enough let's deploy it to production.

+## <a name="partner">Section 10  -   If You Are in a Relationship with a Developer</a>
+Well if you're living with a developer, chances are you will be get annoyed more often than you can annoy your partner :) So I sympathize with you, for all the time you were talking and your partner was just pretending to listen but actually thinking of a bug deep inside.
+But anyway we have some tips for you as well!
+* Ask your developer half, to stay home and do remote work, but actually assume that it's a day off for her!
+Keep talking and distracting and get disappointed when you don't get enough attention.
+* Use the oldest version of web browsers, operating systems, and don't let her upgrade your system.
+* Ask her to do all the things related to internet because "she knows better".
+Even for small tasks that you can definitely do yourself.

 ___